Ant. 322M (31625), Las 324L (40850) TTH 11 - 12:30 BUR 136 Spring 2014

-The final exam will be longer than the midterm and comprehensive (i.e. it will include material tested on the midterm as well as from the rest of the semester), and will count twice as much.
+The final exam will be longer than the midterm and comprehensive (i.e. it will include material tested on the midterm as well as from the remainder of the semester), and it will count twice as much.
 The final exam will be held at the officially scheduled time and place (Monday, May 14, 9:00-12:00 noon, UTC 4.112).
 Click for a sample of the final exam: SAMPLE FINAL

 Another consideration will be class attendance, Attendance is expected, and while there is no penalty for one unexcused absence, further such absences can lower one’s course grade by two and a half percentage points for each instance. .

 You should complete the weekly reading assignments and prepare for exams by going over your notes on both lectures, readings and films.
 If puzzled by the fact that the lectures and the readings are complementary rather than purely mutually reinforcing or redundant, click here.
 This link also explains the rationale for what at first appears to be a large number of books and films, from which the individual is required in the end to read or watch only a few.

 TEXT (req) Carmack, Gasco, Gossen.
 2007.
 The Legacy of Mesoamerica.
 (2nd ed)